-24. The success of the brand has resulted in significant counterfeiting of the Trademarks and infringement of the Copyrighted Works. has implemented a brand protection program by investigating suspicious Because of this, websites and online marketplace listings identified in proactive Internet sweeps.
-Recently, has identified many fully interactive e-commerce stores offering Unauthorized Products on online marketplace platforms such as AliExpress, Alibaba, Amazon, eBay, eCRATER, DHgate, Fruugo, Etsy, Wish, and Walmart, including the e-commerce stores operating under the Seller Aliases.
+25. The success of the Brand has resulted in significant counterfeiting of the Trademarks and infringement of the Copyrighted Works.
+Because of this, has implemented a brand protection program by investigating suspicious websites and online marketplace listings identified in proactive Internet sweeps.
+Recently, has identified many fully interactive e-commerce stores offering Unauthorized Products on online marketplace platforms such as AliExpress, Alibaba Group Holding Ltd. ("Alibaba"), Amazon.com, Inc. ("Amazon"), DHgate.com ("DHgate"), eBay, Inc. ("eBay"), ecrater.com ("eCRATER"), Etsy, Inc. ("Etsy"), Fruugo.com ("Fruugo"), Walmart, Inc. ("Walmart") and Wish.com ("Wish"), including the e-commerce stores operating under the Seller Aliases.
 The Seller Aliases target consumers in this Judicial District and throughout the United States.
 According to a report prepared for The Buy Safe America Coalition, most infringing products now come through international mail and express courier services because of increased sales from foreign online infringers.
 The Counterfeit Silk Road: Impact of Counterfeit Consumer Products Smuggled Into the United States, prepared by John Dunham & Associates (Exhibit 3).